Colorado Roots Music Camp

 Can visitors be invited to Roots Music Camp during my stay?

 Only campers and their paid companions are allowed at the camp.
-Limited guest tickets (5or so) are available on a first come/first serve basis for someone you’ld like to bring to an evening concert ($15/person) and share the evening with.
+Limited guest tickets (5-10 or so) are available on a first come/first serve basis for someone you’ld like to bring to an evening concert ($15/person) and share the evening with.
 Be a good friend to Roots Music by inquiring about availability with the Roots office staff the day BEFORE your visitor might come.
+Family and/or friends welcome to come for the Friday night student concert.

 What is the Charlie Hall Scholarship Fund?